 Squirrel-proof your bird feeders

-Another option is to try to make the birdseed in your feeders less accessible to squirrels—although that can be hard to do since squirrels are smart problem-solvers.
-You may find the best results from a combination of the following methods.
+Another option is to try to make the birdseed in your feeders less accessible to squirrels — although that can be hard to do since squirrels are smart problem-solvers.
+You may find you get the best results from a combination of the following methods.

 - Locate feeders far from trees, power lines, porches or other launching points to make it more difficult for squirrels to reach the bird feeder.
 Remember, squirrels can jump distances of 10 feet or longer.
 Mounting feeders on a smooth metal pole at least 6 feet high with no surrounding branches or bushes within 12 feet may also work.